sentinel-official/sentinel/README.md

     - User identification data is stored on a separate chain.
 (AUID) This is discussed further down in the paper.

-    - BFT based consensus using the TenderMint Consensus Engine; capability to work even with greater than 2/3<sup>rd</sup> of the nodes failing
+    - BFT based consensus using the TenderMint Consensus Engine; capability to work aned validate a service even with greater than 2/3<sup>rd</sup> of the nodes of the specific service fail

     - Any attacks on the network will trigger auto-scaling, network relocation, and isolation of affected nodes.